arras-energy/gridlabd-old/docs/Command/Remote.md

 # Description

-The --[[remote]] command line option is used to send a gridlabd command to a machine running a gridlabd [[daemon]].
+The `--remote` command line option is used to send a GridLAB-D command to a machine running a GridLAB-D daemon.

 The `hostname` is the internet host on which the daemon is running.
-If `localhost` or `127.0.0.1` is used the local machine is used.
+If `localhost` or `127.0.0.1` is specified, then the local machine is used.

 The `port` number is by default `6266`, or the value specified in the configuration, which is by default located at `${GLD_ETC}/gridladb.cnf`.

-The remaining `options` are passed to the daemon as the gridlabd command line options.
+The remaining command options are passed to the daemon as the GridLAB-D command line options.

 # Examples

-To get the gridlabd version on the remote machine:
+To get the GridLAB-D version on the remote machine:
 ~~~
   localhost% gridlabd --remote hostname --version
 ~~~